 1. Loose wire connection

-Loose wires can cause several problems in-car audio, ranging from minor interference to potentially causing a fire.
+Loose wires can cause several problems in-car audio, ranging from minor interference to causing a fire.
 Loose power cables can be dangerous because of the electric current running through the system.
 You do not want to have a loose cord in your audio system.
-There are a few places that you could have loose wires in your system:
+This can harm your speakers as well as cause your amps to become permanently damaged.
+The installation I completed had from a local CarToys (underpriced and low quality) had one of my power wires on the amp loose, and started melting the rubber/plastic coating on the wire on my way home from the shop.
+I had to pull over and find the flickering noise and follow the smell to secure the wire.
+There are a few places where you could have loose wires in your system:

 C. Head Unit